 “We gained new insight and discovered hidden talents….Many of these skills have become crucial factors in our college lives.” – Former Student

-School teams initially submit video presentations online or compete in regional heats, and then the best of those go on to the national finals hosted by Imperial College London.
-Selected members of the winning team are then invited to represent the UK at the international final at the Johnson Space Center in Houston, Texas.
+Selected members of the winning team are then invited to represent the UK at the International Final at the Johnson Space Center in Houston, Texas.